wood9366/auto-build-ios/README.md

 Adjust build settings of generated xcode proejct by unity.
 This script should be change depends on unity version.

 * Disable bitcode.
-* Set research path.
+* Set code sign resolurce rule path.
 Ignore build issues.